Select Page

 Sachsenhausen Concentration Camp

-Sachsenhausen is one of the most accessible and well-preserved concentration camp memorials near Berlin.
-Located in Oranienburg, just 35 kilometers north of Berlin, Sachsenhausen served as an administrative center for the entire concentration camp system during World War II.
-The memorial site provides detailed information about the camp’s history, exhibits, and guided tours that offer insights into the lives and experiences of the prisoners.
+The Sachsenhausen is one of the most visit and best preserved concentration camp memorials close to Berlin.
+Sachsenhausen concentration camp is in Oranienburg, 35 km north of Berlin and was an administrative center for the concentration camp system during Second World War.
+Memorial presents all kind of information about the camp history and exhibits, and there are guided tours which share the information about daily life of prisoners.

 What to see at Sachsenhausen?